andrewflbarnes/dotenv/README.md

 ### Adding loader files

-Create a new file in `~/.bash_load.d` or `~/.bashrc.d` prefixed with at least one number (this indicates the order the files are loaded).
+Create a new file in `~/.bashlc.d` or `~/.bashrc.d` prefixed with at least one number (this indicates the order the files are loaded).
 Add any commands you want then open a new bash shell.

 ### Notes

-- `.bash_load` should be sourced **before** .bashrc
+- .bashlc should be sourced **before** .bashrc
-- bash config which can be loaded once by an initial shell and exports its configuration should be added to `~/.bash_load.d` e.g. `10_nvm`.
+- bash config which can be loaded once by an initial shell and exports its configuration should be added to `~/.bashlc.d` e.g. `10_nvm`
-- bash config which must be loaded by every shell and does not export its configuration should be added to `~/.bashrc.d`.
+- bash config which must be loaded by every shell and does not export its configuration should be added to
-- The loader mechanisms should be sourced into `~/.bash_profile`.
-If it is is overwritten for any reason, say because it is a remotely managed file, all that needs to be done is to add the source commands back.
+- `~/.bashrc.d`.

-[Screenshot]: ./screenshot.png
+- The loader mechanisms should be sourced into `~/.bash_profile` (which itself appears to be remote managed).
+This will ensure make things a little easier if the system overwrites the file (just add the two `.` source lines back).